-Hispanic Heritage Month is an annual celebration of the history and culture of the U.S. Latinx and Hispanic communities.
-The event, which spans from September 15 to October 15, commemorates how those communities have influenced and contributed to American society at large.
+Hispanic Heritage Month is an annual celebration of the history and culture of the U.S. Latino and Hispanic communities.
+Hispanic Heritage Month 2023 will last from Friday, September 15, 2023 through Sunday, October 15, 2023.
+The event commemorates how those communities have influenced and contributed to American society at large.

 The term Hispanic or Latino (or the more recent term Latinx) refers to a person’s culture or origin—regardless of race.
 On the 2020 Census form, people were counted as Hispanic or Latino or Spanish if they could identify as having Mexican, Mexican American, Chicano, Puerto Rican, Cuban, or “another Hispanic, Latino, or Spanish origin.”